owncloud-archive/documentation/admin_manual/enterprise/user_management/saml_2.0_sso.rst

 Installation
 ============

-Firstly, install mod_shib.
+Firstly, install `mod_shib`_.
 You can do this using the following command:

 .. code:: console

- $ sudo apt-get install libapache2-mod-shib2
+ $ sudo apt-get install libapache2-mod_shib2

-This will install packages needed for mod-shib including the shibd.
+This will install packages needed for mod_shib, including ``shibd``.

-Then, generate certificates for the shibd daemon by running the following command:
+Then, generate certificates for the ``shibd`` daemon by running the following command:

 .. code:: console